anandu79/Terraform-WordPress-Project-with-VPC/README.md

 ```

 Now that we have finished creating required modules, we will proceed to create the instances and other resources required for the WordPress website.
-Create another directory and create a variables.tf file in it.
+Create another eorking directory and create a variables.tf file in it.

 ```
 vim variables.tf